-Microsoft Flow solutions can deliver process automation solutions that make digital processes faster and your business more effective.
+Microsoft Power Automate (formerly Flow) delivers process automation solutions that make processes quicker and your operations more efficient.

-Microsoft Flow is a tool for connecting both Microsoft and third-party apps so that they can work together.
+Microsoft Power Automate is a tool for connecting over 275 Microsoft and third-party apps so that they can work together in automated workflows.
 It can be used to create processes between apps, allowing an action in one to trigger an action in another automatically.

 By automating processes, organisations can achieve time efficiencies that - taken over the business as a whole - equate to significant operational cost-savings.

 Microsoft Power Automate is part of the Power Platform family of products.
 It can be used to create clever shortcuts in a wide variety of business workflows and processes.
 While some are broad, such as a virtual reception solution that sends an email alert to staff members when their guest has arrived.

 Others are niche but introduce time-savings that are worth the investment.

 Say an insurance company needs to take photos as part of processing claims.
 The process might be: